contiki-os/contiki/core/net/mac/tsch/README.md

 ## Using TSCH with Security

-To compile TSCH with standard security, set the following:
+To include TSCH standard-compliant security, set the following:
 ```
 /* Enable security */
 #undef LLSEC802154_CONF_SECURITY_LEVEL